What Is TSS (Or Toxic Shock Syndrome)?

 What Causes TSS?

 The bacterium that causes Toxic Shock Syndrome is commonly found on the skin, in the nose, armpit, groin or vagina.
-But in a very small number of people, certain strains of this organism produce a toxin that can cause TSS.
+In a very small number of people, certain strains of this organism produce a toxin that can cause TSS.
 Most people have antibodies in their bloodstream to protect them from these toxins.

 Are Tampons Going To Give Me TSS?